 “We love to watch them play together because it is not a ‘normal kid’ and a ‘special needs kid’ playing together,” Pizer says.
 “It’s just two friends who are playing and interacting together.
 For Bailey, Emma Grace is just her friend, and there are no differences or barriers that impede their love for each other.”

-However, many people have misconceptions about Down Syndrome and don’t understand the disease.
+However, many people have misconceptions about Down Syndrome and don’t understand the disorder.
 Pizer says people with Down Syndrome may have speech, motor, and cognitive delays but can still achieve any goal they put their mind to.

 “We struggle with people having a preconceived idea about her before they get to know her as a fun and lovable little girl instead of just a little girl with Down Syndrome,” Pizer says.
 “She has the same wants and needs as her peers, but she has a different way of expressing them.”